JGCRI/gcam-doc/dev-guide/rapid_parse.md

 If a match was found we first handle the `delete` attribute flag: delete and remove the instance and ignore the rest of the XML.

-If no match was found, we first need to handle check if the `nocreate` or `delete` flag was set in which case we issue a warning and ignore the rest of the XML.
+If no match was found, we first need to check if the `nocreate` or `delete` flag was set in which case we issue a warning and ignore the rest of the XML.
 If not we need to create a new instance and insert it into the array of data.
 To create the new instance we should use a Factory method to ensure we create the appropriate subclass.
 And we can use the [generic Factory](examples.html#factory) utility which will loop over subclass declared in the the `DEFINE_SUBCLASS_FAMILY` GCAM Fusion declaration and check if the `getXMLNameStatic()` matches the current XML node name.

 Finally we recursively process the child XML using `ParseChildData` helper class to kick off the chain of function calls all over again.
 Using the current CONTAINER as the new parsing context and the child XML nodes of the current XML node.
 ```